Information for patients and the public

 First your healthcare professional looks at your health record and asks you some questions to check your level of risk.
 Then FRAX indicates whether drug treatment is needed depending on the level of risk, your risk factors, and your own preferences.
 Either way, you should receive advice about what lifestyle measures you can take to help your bones.

 Postmenopausal women, and men over 50, who have had a recent fragility fracture are usually offered a drug treatment.
-A risk assessment, and sometimes a DXA scan, is advised before making a treatment choice.
+A risk assessment, and sometimes a DXA scan, should be advised before making a treatment choice.

 1 Treat means investigation and treatment.
 Investigation is sometimes necessary, such as a